Girly Edition: Reception

 The episode originally aired on the Fox network in the United States on April 19, 1998.
 It finished 26th in the ratings for the week of April 13–19, 1998, with a Nielsen rating of 8.7, translating to around 8.5 million viewing households.
 The episode was the third highest rated show on Fox that week, following The X-Files and King of the Hill.

 "Girly Edition" was well received by critics.

 The authors of the book I Can't Believe It's a Bigger and Better Updated Unofficial Simpsons Guide, Warren Martyn and Adrian Wood, thought well of the episode, calling it "a great episode, full of more than the normal quota of good jokes", adding, "best of all is Lisa's revenge on Bart, and the mad cat-lady who goes around chucking her cats at people."

 Ryan Keefer of DVD Verdict gave the episode a B rating and stated that he enjoyed the subplot with Mojo more than the main plot.

 Colin Jacobson of DVD Movie Guide commented that "Girly Edition" takes "a clever concept and turns into something more than expected as it digs into the usual Bart/Lisa rivalry.
 I’m not quite sure why Bart reacts so sadly to Lisa’s comments about his stupidity when 'Lisa the Simpson' just delved into the dumbness of the male Simpsons.
 There’s enough to like here to make the episode fun, though."

-This episode is one of Yeardley Smith's favorite episodes.
+This episode is one of Yeardley Smith's favorites.
 She says, "I don't actually remember a lot of the episodes because they all blend in together for me, and I don't have a really good memory anyway, but I do remember this one and thinking that it was terrific."

+Alasdair Wilkins writes “it’s really hard to argue too hard with the charms of an episode that gives us both Mojo and old Joe and his ducks.
+As a parody of news shows, it’s so close to the real thing as to almost not be parody at all."

+The title of the Mustard Plug album Pray for Mojo is derived from the episode.